-If you live in or near San Francisco, we recommend getting your license ahead of time.
+If you live in or near San Francisco, I recommend getting your license ahead of time.
 It has to be within 90 days of your ceremony, so don’t do it too far in advance.

 If you are from out of town, schedule your marriage license appointment the day before the ceremony.
 Or, if you prefer to do everything on the same day, schedule your marriage license appointment at least one hour before your ceremony to give yourselves plenty of time.
 It only takes 10 to 15 minutes, but you should still get it done early.